raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 It is only applicable when the DSO Transport layer uses encryption such as TLS.

-The DSO-DATA for the the Padding TLV is optional and is a variable length field containing non-specified values.
+The DSO-DATA for the Padding TLV is optional and is a variable length field containing non-specified values.
 A DSO-LENGTH of 0 essentially provides for 4 bytes of padding (the minimum amount).